Sore throat is often the first sign of an upper respiratory infection (URI).

 The leaf of this herb has calming and soothing properties.

-It is important to remember that sore throat can become a precursor to bronchitis and chest infection.
+It is important to remember that a sore throat can become a precursor to bronchitis and chest infection.

 Myrrh (Commiphora molmol)